mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 So if we never set `prevNode` to anything it is still `null` and we can rest assured that `curNode` is the `root` Node.

 In the case where the node we want to remove (`curNode`) is the `root` Node all we need to do is set `this.root` to `null`.
 We don't need to worry about any orphans in this case as because we are currently inside of an `if` that ensures that the `curNode` has no children.
-If we find ourselves here the function exists having removed the `curNode`!
-Cong
+If we find ourselves here the function exits having removed the `curNode`!
+Congratulations you made it through the first case!

 Let's see what would happen if the `curNode` has no children, but it isn't the `root`.